Thinkwise/docs/docs/sf/data_model.md

 ![](../assets/sf/image91.png)
 *Calculated field with a Query*

+### Indexes

+The Software Factory automatically creates indexes for foreign keys and sort sequences.
+To optimize performance, it might be necessary to add additional indexes to a table.
+Indexes can be created in the *Indexes* tab page.

+The Thinkwise platform supports *clustered* and *non-clustered indexes*, *full-text indexes* (SQL Server) and *Encoded Vector indexes* (DB2).
+It can also be indicated whether an index must be unique.

 ## Views

 A view is a logical table that is composed from fields from other tables.
 The data in a view is not stored in the database, but composed at runtime on the basis of a query.